icon-project/icon-sdk-js/README.md

 ## IconService.IconAmount

 `IconAmount` is a class representing BigNumber value and unit data.
 It also provides unit conversion static functions.
-It enables you to manage different type of numeric data easily.
+It enables you to manage different types of numeric data easily.

-(`IconAmount` contains static class property called `Unit`, which has constant `number` value of different type of unit digit. `IconAmount.Unit.LOOP` is `0`, and `IconAmount.Unit.ICX` is `18`.)
+(`IconAmount` contains static class property called `Unit`, which has constant `number` value of different types of unit digit. `IconAmount.Unit.LOOP` is `0`, and `IconAmount.Unit.ICX` is `18`.)

 ### Constructor